Il ritorno d'Ulisse in patria: Roles

-The work is written for a large cast—thirty roles including small choruses of heavenly beings, sirens and Phaecians—but these parts can be organised among fourteen singers (three sopranos, two mezzo-sopranos, one alto, six tenors and two basses) by appropriate doubling of roles.
+The work features a large number of characters—more than thirty, including small choruses of heavenly beings, sirens and Phaecians—but these parts can be organised among thirteen singers (four sopranos, two altos, five tenors and two basses) by appropriate doubling of roles.
 This approximates to the normal forces employed in Venetian opera.
 In the score, the role of Eumete changes midway through Act II from tenor to soprano castrato, suggesting that the surviving manuscript may have been created from more than one source.
 In modern performances the latter part of Eumete's role is usually transposed to a lower range, to accommodate the tenor voice throughout.

 Synopsis

 The action takes place on and around the island of Ithaca, ten years after the Trojan Wars.
 English translations used in the synopsis are from Geoffrey Dunn's version, based on Raymond Leppard's 1971 edition, and from Hugh Ward-Perkins's interpretation issued with Sergio Vartolo's 2006 recording for Brilliant Classics.